-According to Florida Statute §440.02, the definition of disability is the incapacity to earn the same or any employee wages due to an injury.
-There are multiple kinds of disability benefits an employee may be entitled to based on the severity of their injuries and the amount of time they are out of work.
-The attorneys at Kogan & DiSalvo could help a claimant file for disability and workers’ compensation in Boca Raton.
+According to Florida Statute §440.02(13), the definition of disability is the incapacity to earn the same or any employee wages due to an injury.
+There are multiple kinds of workers compensation benefits an employee may be entitled to based on the severity of their injuries and the amount of time they are out of work.
+The Boca Raton workers compensation lawyers at Kogan & DiSalvo could help a claimant file for disability and workers’ compensation in Boca Raton.

 If an injured employee is able to return to work on a modified basis such as light-duty and is earning less than 80% of their average weekly wage, they may be entitled to temporary partial disability benefits.
 Bodily harm to the neck and back or broken bones are examples of temporary partial disability claims.
 If these injuries require surgery, an employee may be able to claim a temporary total disability.
 Knowledgeable attorneys could assess a Boca Raton employee’s temporary disability and determine how much in workers’ comp they may be able to pursue.